Dylan-B-D/ta-launcher/README.md

 # ta-launcher
 [W.I.P] Launcher to start the game on community servers, inject TAMods, and manage community maps.

-This project is a Rust Tauri application using Svelte for the frontend.
+This project is a Tauri application using Rust for the backend, and React for the frontend.
 Follow these instructions to set up and run the application on your system.

 ## Prerequisites